Young Alumni Commissioning Project Award Recipients

 For this project, McKenna is exploring what it means to take a portrait of a landscape.
 Due to film photography’s malleability, she is interested in integrating the subject to observe its effect on the emulsion.
 Her work will include burying developed film negatives in the location they are depicting.
 The intention is to let the landscape further inform the photograph through the emulsion’s deterioration.

-This project will be exhibited in Mason’s Buchanan Hall Atrium Gallery August 26 – October 26, 2019.
+This project was exhibited in Mason’s Buchanan Hall Atrium Gallery August 26 – October 26, 2019.

 Valerie McKenna lives and works in Northern Virginia.
 She is a Spring 2018 George Mason University alumna, where she received her Art and Visual Technology B.F.A. with a concentration in photography and a minor in environmental science.
 Her interests lie in the convergence of science and art and how they interact with each other.
 During her time at Mason she received two grants through the Undergraduate Research Scholars Program.
 These projects led her to gain experience working with archival materials and collaborate with Friends of the Cheat, a non-profit environmental organization in West Virginia.
 She plans to continue onto a master’s degree in Fall 2020.